 The late Wangari Maathai had great persuasive powers working as Kenya’s assistant minister for the environment.
 Wangari single-handedly talked the Mexican army, French celebrities, Japanese geishas and thousands of schools to plant trees.
 She spent most of her life planting saplings.
-She was the founder of the Green Belt Movement, an initiative through which billions of trees have been planted and millions more others pledged.
+She was the founder of the Green Belt Movement, an initiative through which billions of trees have been planted and millions of more others pledged.

 Wangari succeeded in putting deforestation high on the African agenda and made tree planting an act of change in which everyone must engage.